kelvinsyleung/UCL-HDS-Dissertation/README.md

 ## Run
-### Download the dataset from BRACS for processing.
+### Download the dataset from BRACS for processing
 The directories structure from BRACS should be identical to above by default.
 Otherwise, format and align with above.

 ### Annotation preprocessing
-open QuPath to edit the `qp_annotations_to_json.groovy` script
+1. open QuPath to edit the `qp_annotations_to_json.groovy` script

-specify the `ANNOT_PATH` in line 5 `def outputPath = "path/to/BRACS_WSI_Annotations"`
+2. specify the `ANNOT_PATH` in line 5 `def outputPath = "path/to/BRACS_WSI_Annotations"`

-run and generate `.geojson` files from the original `.qpdata` files into the same `ANNOT_PATH`
+3. run and generate `.geojson` files from the original `.qpdata` files into the same `ANNOT_PATH`

 ### Patch Extraction Module
 modify the file `DATA_PATH` and `ANNOT_PATH` to point to the directories with the WSIs and the annotations